nviennot/mongoid_lazy_migration/README.md

 Locked Mode
 -----------

-The locked mode  guarantees that only one client will run the migration code, because a lock is taken.
-As a consequence, your migration code can pretty much do anything.
+Locked mode guarantees that only one client will run the migration code, because it uses locking.
+Thus, the restrictions on an atomic migration are removed.

-In case of contention, the other clients will have to wait until the migration is complete.
-This has some heavy consequences: if the owner of the lock dies (exception, ctrl+c, lost the ssh connection, asteroid crashes on your datacenter, ...) the document will stay locked in the processing state.
-There is no rollback.
-You are responsible to clean up the mess.
+However, this has some consequences.
+Most importantly, if the owner of the lock dies (exception, ctrl+c, a lost ssh connection, an explosion in your datacenter, etc.), the document will stay locked in the processing state.
+There is no automatic rollback.
+You are responsible for cleaning up.
 Be aware that you cannot instantiate a document stuck in locked state state without removing the migration block.

-Because of the locking, a locked migration runs slower than an atomic one.
+Because the lock involves additional database requests, including writes, a locked migration runs slower than an atomic one.

 ### Migration States